mjngxwnj/Olympics_data_Project/README.md

 - [Snowflake account](https://www.snowflake.com/en/data-cloud/platform)

 ### Demo notebook
-Navigate to the notebook directory to see a demo of the pipeline running at each stage.
+Navigate to the [note book](https://github.com/mjngxwnj/Olympics_data_Project/blob/master/notebook/demo.ipynb) file to see a demo of the pipeline running at each stage.

 ## Set up
 ### Set up Docker